- Cancer Information

 - insurance forms, bills or receipts

-- a list of any medicines/prescriptions, or a small supply of medicines (such as pain relief)
+- a list of any medicines you are taking, prescriptions or a small supply of medicines (such as pain relief)

 - referrals to support services such as a dietitian or social worker.

-If you want specific paperwork (e.g. a letter for your employer) and it isn’t offered, you can request it from the doctor, nurses, receptionist or social worker.
-You may want to make a copy of your paperwork for your records or to show your GP (although in most cases, a copy will be automatically sent to your GP).
+If you want specific paperwork (e.g. a letter for your employer) and it isn’t offered, you can ask for it from the doctor, nurses, receptionist or social worker.
+You may want to make a copy of your paperwork for your records.
+In most cases, a copy is automatically sent to your GP.

-Most people go home after discharge, but some go to an inpatient rehabilitation centre to help them get safely back on their feet before going home.
+Most people go home after discharge, but some go to an inpatient rehabilitation centre (often called a rehab hospital) to help them get safely back on their feet before going home.
 Learn more about rehabilitation.